A View to a Kill (video game): Music

 The music for the Commodore 64 version was written by Antony (Tony) Crowther, and consists of two covers.
 One is the "James Bond Theme" by Monty Norman.
 The second is the Duran Duran theme for the film.

 James Bond 007: A View to a Kill

-Mindscape published the text adventure game by Angelsoft Inc for DOS, Macintosh and Apple II computers with the full title James Bond 007: A View to a Kill.
+Mindscape published James Bond 007: A View to a Kill, a text adventure by Angelsoft for MS-DOS, Classic Mac OS and Apple II.
 Future Bond novelist Raymond Benson worked on the development of the game.
-It spawned a follow-up game, James Bond 007: Goldfinger.
+It was followed by James Bond 007: Goldfinger.

 Reception

 A View to a Kill: The Computer Game

 Sinclair User gave the ZX Spectrum version four stars out of five.
 Commodore User called the Commodore 64 version, "Certainly one of the better 'game of the film' implementations around."
 Your Commodore gave the Commodore 64 version two stars out of five and criticized some of the gameplay concepts, writing, "Sometimes programmers can go overboard with special effects at the expense of what could otherwise be a superb game.
 A View to a Kill is one such example."

 Zzap!64, which gave the Commodore 64 version a 36 percent rating, criticized the game's graphics, its music, and its three separate gameplay modes, writing that focusing on a single gameplay style might have been better.
 Zzap!64s overall conclusion of the game was, "A powerful idea that seems to have missed its point."
 Zzap!64 reviewed the Commodore 64 version again in 1992, giving it a 19 percent rating and writing that "the problem was a licence with such potential being turned into such a diabolical arcade adventure."